Connecting with God

 Many of you have journaled during your quiet times, writing down your prayer requests or how you feel about a certain circumstance in your life.
 Listening to what God wants to say to you makes prayer journaling unique.
 As you experience Him firsthand through this listening process, you have something significant to share with others: a personal two-way relationship with God that is truly life-changing because it is connecting with God on an intimate level.
 God loves to give you His answers.
 This can make the Word come alive in your life and bring truth where you need it most.

 I experienced this during a difficult season of my life while adjusting to a recent job change that led us to move three states away from all I had known for the past 20 years.
-I was reading about Lot's wife looking back while fleeing Sodom and turning into a pillar of salt.
+During my Bible study I was reading about Lot's wife looking back while fleeing Sodom and turning into a pillar of salt.
 As I focused on that Scripture and asked God how that applied to me, He said, “Focus on what you have, not on what you left behind.
 You cannot look back or you’ll turn into a pillar of salt!
 A pillar cannot move, but only remain in one place; I want you to move on, hard as it may be.”
 How uplifting those words were to me.
 I had a sense that God knew my circumstances and my grieving heart, and yet He gave me the hope of better things in store for my future.

 Often a devotional book will speak to exactly where I am.
 Recording these words used by God brings clarity to a particular issue that is burdening me.
 Then I reference the quote with the book title, author and page so that I can refer back to it.
 Here is an excerpt from my journal that reflects this: